Skip to Content

 Messages sent to an agent can be stored in a database.
 If the agent fails, the database provides a persistent store of messages that can be resent when the agent comes back online.
 Persistence using the internal PostgreSQL database is enabled by default for single-agent clusters.
 For clusters with more than one agent, persistence must be manually enabled as follows:

-1. On each Private Agent, edit <JITTERBIT_HOME>/Resources/jitterbit-agent-config.properties where <JITTERBIT_HOME> is replaced with the Private Agent root directory.
+1. On each private agent, edit <JITTERBIT_HOME>/Resources/jitterbit-agent-config.properties where <JITTERBIT_HOME> is replaced with the private agent root directory.

 2. Add these lines to the file: